 This may sound like an unlikely genesis of a museum, but the Museo dell’Altro e dell’Altrove di Metropoliz (“Museum of the Other and the Elsewhere” or MAAM) is an unlikely museum.
 It is simultaneously a gallery, film project, home for two hundred displaced people and a profound social and political commentary on an all too common problem: eviction.
 The two hundred or so residents, including fifty children, squatters in the factory under the constant threat that officials will make them leave.

-Given the ever-present specter of eviction, Boni and de Finish joked to each other, “They should have built a space rocket since there is no place for the Roma to live in the city.
+Given the ever-present spectre of eviction, Boni and de Finis joked to each other, “They should have built a space rocket since there is no place for the Roma to live in the city.
 They should go to the moon.”
-The two began work on a film with a campy scifi premise; the residents of Metropoliz build themselves a rocket and take off for the moon.
-The film “Space Metropoliz” enlisted the residents at all stages of development.
-Residents worked to build sets, act as extras, etc.
+The two began work on a film with a campy sci-fi premise; the residents of Metropoliz build themselves a rocket and take off for the moon.
+The film “Space Metropoliz” enlisted the residents at all stages of development like building sets, acting as extras, etc.

 The completed film became a catalyst for ongoing work in Metropoliz, giving rise to the ‘museum.’
 The creation of Museo dell’Altro e dell’Altrove di Metropoliz is meant to be viewed in contrast to Rome’s other modern art museums, the MAXXI and the MACRO.
 MAAM has attracted installations from numerous notable artists and become a gathering point for scholars and activists interested in housing, eviction, and how to find peaceful coexistence in contemporary urbanism.